Frequently Asked Questions

 Are there any prerequisite course requirements?

-While we do not have any required pre-enrollment courses, we find students who have taken at least one statistics course at the college level are most successful in the program.
+We find students who have taken at least one statistics course at the college level are most successful in the program.

 When does the program start?